texfaq/texfaq.github.io/FAQ-texthings.md

 `latex` or `pdflatex`) or with a Plain TeX format
 (as `pdftex`).  (`tex` remains with an unadorned
-TeX executable using Plain TeX, for people such as Knuth himself, who want the certainty of the ''original''.)
+TeX executable using Plain TeX, for people such as Knuth himself, who want the certainty of the "original".)

 A _TeX distribution_ provides a structured collection of TeX-related software.
-Generally, a TeX distribution includes a set of ''core'' TeX executables such as `tex` and `latex`; various fonts optimized for use with TeX; helper programs such as the BibTeX bibliographic-database formatter, editors, integrated development environments, file-format-conversion
+Generally, a TeX distribution includes a set of "core" TeX executables such as `tex` and `latex`; various fonts optimized for use with TeX; helper programs such as the BibTeX bibliographic-database formatter, editors, integrated development environments, file-format-conversion